 OpenAI GPT Model Pricing

 OpenAI pricing follows a tiered approach from flagship to lightweight models.
 GPT-4o sits at the top with strong reasoning capabilities and moderate pricing.
 GPT-4o Mini provides a budget option for simpler tasks at roughly 1/15th the cost.
 The o1 and o1-pro models add reasoning capabilities at premium prices—o1-pro output tokens cost $600 per million.
+GPT-5.5 extends that flagship tier as OpenAI's latest model.
+With this expanding model catalog, choosing the right tier for each task is critical to controlling spend.

 Anthropic Claude Model Pricing